 The Managing Director is responsible and accountable to the Board for the Company's management.
-The Managing Director of the Company is Mr Philip Hopkins (appointed Non-Executive Director on 2 May 2013 and transitioned to Managing Director on 30 June 2013), whose qualifications and experience are stated in the Company's latest Annual Report.
+The Managing Director of the Company is Mr Justin Richard whose qualifications and experience are stated in the Company's latest Annual Report.

 2.6.
 Executive Directors